-The Restoring the Sacred Bond Initiative will be delivered by Wiijii’idiwag Ikwewag.
+The Restoring the Sacred Bond Initiative will be delivered in partnership with Wiijii’idiwag Ikwewag.

 Wiijii’idiwag Ikwewag provides support that promotes traditional Indigenous child birth/parenting teachings capable of supporting Indigenous families and especially mothers in a traditional way.